sobti/TSAI/S6/Readme.md

 why it is important to you--It explain the effect of regularization.

-who this project was created for-The School of AI assignmnet
+who this project was created for-The School of AI assignment

 where key components reside within the project-https://github.com/sobti/TSAI/blob/master/S6/EVA04S06_Solution.ipynb